mqAncientHistory/cityOfRome/PompeyEwanBlog/TPSacrificeCite.md

 [Richardson](https://formaurbis.stanford.edu/docs/FURbiblio.html#Richardson198)
-argues that the size and form of the Temple has been exaggerated, largely due to misinterpretation of the *Forma Urbis Romae* fragments [@Richardson: 124-6].
-He claims that the rectangular structure protruding from the back of the theatre on the plan is in fact a street (*fig. 6*), and that the temple was instead of modest architecture, harmonious with the rest of the *cavea* [@Richardson: 124-6].
-Gagliardo and Packer, who led excavations of the Theatre in 2002 and 2003, critique Richardson, arguing that there is indeed archaeological evidence for its existence [@GagliardoPacker: 115].
+argues that the size and form of the Temple has been exaggerated, largely due to misinterpretation of the *Forma Urbis Romae* fragments [@Richardson : 124-6].
+He claims that the rectangular structure protruding from the back of the theatre on the plan is in fact a street (*fig. 6*), and that the temple was instead of modest architecture, harmonious with the rest of the *cavea* [@Richardson : 124-6].
+Gagliardo and Packer, who led excavations of the Theatre in 2002 and 2003, critique Richardson, arguing that there is indeed archaeological evidence for its existence [@GagliardoPacker : 115].
 This disagreement in modern scholarship illustrates the need for caution when using modern reconstructions.

 The Curia